 - The BTO Education and Examination Regulations describe in article 25 and 27 for which courses and interim examinations the student has to register and whether registration for a course also entails registration for the corresponding interim examination (Article 27 BTO Education and Examination Regulations). - 2.
 If registering for courses is required, students can also register for just the interim examination of that course. - 3.
-During the registration period, students can cancel their registration for an interim examination until halfway the education period.
+During the registration period, students can cancel their registration for an interim examination in accordance with the deadlines set out in Article 27d of the EER.
+For students who cancel their registration after this period, Article 15 shall apply.